 Nicky van de Beek Egyptoloog & Webdesigner (also known as Maat Webdesign & Editing) is registered under KvK number 63324393.

 Algemene voorwaarden (pdf)

-Maat was the ancient Egyptian goddess of truth, balance, order and social justice.
+Maat was the ancient Egyptian goddess of truth, balance and social order.
 She was represented as a woman with an ostrich feather on her head.
 This feather played a role in the Weighing of the Heart as depicted in the Book of the Dead, a papyrus guide to the afterlife.
 There, the deceased faced final judgement by the god Osiris in the Hall of Two Truths.
 If the scales balanced, the dead could continue towards the blessed Fields of Reed.
 If the heart proved too heavy, it would be devoured by the fearsome creature Ammit, effectively obliterating the soul of the deceased.